enricostara/eventure/README.md

-# Eventually
+# Eventick

 A Python library providing a robust, type-safe event system for game development and simulation.
-Eventually offers event tracking, time-based event management, and a powerful event bus with wildcard subscription support.
+Eventick offers event tracking, time-based event management, and a powerful event bus with wildcard subscription support.

 ## Features